djalbat/occam-unicode/README.md

 controller.copyOrPasteUnicodeCharacter(unicodeCharacter);
 ```

-By the way, the funny name comes from the fact that in the Occam IDE there is a setting that decides whether or not the character is copied to the system clipboard or pasted directly into the active document.
+The funny name comes from the fact that in the Occam IDE there is a setting that decides whether or not the character is copied to the system clipboard or pasted directly into the active document, by the way.

-The way to support this is to use the [Sufficient](https://github.com/djalbat/sufficient) package:
+To continue, this is supported by way of the [Sufficient](https://github.com/djalbat/sufficient) package:

 ```
 import { Body } from "easy";